Jason Sudeikis often portrayed Romney. This Halloween, the senator returns the favor as Ted Lasso.

 “Ted Lasso is the perfect combination of comical and heartwarming,” Romney told The Washington Post.
 “So why not dress up as him for Halloween and provide a moment of levity on Capitol Hill?
 And since Jason Sudeikis dressed up as me once upon a time, it was high time I returned the favor.”

-The bit continued as Romney showed up in the office of Sen. Kyrsten Sinema (Ariz.) the moderate Democrat who, along with Sen. Joe Manchin III (D-W.Va.), has the power to single-handedly sink Biden’s agenda in the 50-50 Senate.
-Sinema has recently frustrated some in her party for refusing to discuss publicly her views on the president’s plans, but appeared more willing to compromise Wednesday evening after a meeting with Biden aides.
+The bit continued as Romney showed up in the office of Sen. Kyrsten Sinema (Ariz.), the moderate Democrat who, along with Sen. Joe Manchin III (D-W.Va.), has the power to single-handedly sink Biden’s agenda in the 50-50 Senate.
+Sinema has recently frustrated some in her party for refusing to discuss publicly her views on the president’s plans but appeared more willing to compromise Wednesday evening after a meeting with Biden aides.

 Romney, on Thursday, shared a shot of him — still in character — presenting Sinema with a box of biscuits that Lasso often bakes for AFC Richmond owner and business executive Rebecca Welton, portrayed by British actress Hannah Waddingham.
 In the show, Welton is known for her independence and strong will.
 Lasso often refers to her as “boss,” which is what Romney called Sinema in the Tweet.